Jaigarh Fort: Jaivana cannon

 Jaigarh Fort was a centre of artillery production for the Rajputs.
 It is now home to the Jaivana – at the time of its manufacture in 1720, it was the world's largest cannon on wheels of the Early Modern Era.
 The foundry where it was manufactured is also located here.
 A plaque at the entrance to the enclosure where the Jaivan Cannon is displayed gives relevant information on the history of the Cannon, its size and use.
 This cannon was never used in any battle as the Rajput rulers of Amer had friendly relations with the Mughals.
 This testifies to well-preserved features of fort.
 The cannon was fired only once with a charge of 100 kg of gunpowder and when fired covered a distance of about 35 km.

 The Jaivana was manufactured during the reign of Maharaja Sawai Jai Singh II (1699–1743) at a foundry in Jaigarh.
 The barrel is 20.19 foot in length and weighs 50 tonnes.
 It has a diameter of 11 inch.
 The barrel has decorations carved on it which depict trees, an elephant scroll and a pair of birds (ducks).
 It is mounted on wheels and has the mechanism of two back wheels mounted on roller pin bearings, to turn it 360° and fire in any direction.
 A tin shed was built to protect the cannon against weather.
 The cannon had a range of 22 miles and used 50 kg balls.

 Ticket

 The entry fee for Indians is ₹150 per person and the entry fee for foreigners is around ₹200 per person.
 Student can show their Id cards and can have some discount.

 Timings

-The gates of Jaigarh Fort open at 09:00 hours and closes at 16:45 hours throughout the week.
+The gates of Jaigarh Fort open at 09:00 hours and close at 18:30 hours throughout the week.
 It is not advised to stay here in the evening as Jaigarh Fort is surrounded by thick deciduous forest.
 Nahargarh sanctuary is a part of the forest, and therefore wild animals lurk in the dark.